 - Wm.
 McSween, who settled in America, in 1892

 McSween Settlers in United States in the 20th Century

-- Neil McSween, aged 22, who emigrated to the United States from Skye, Scotland, in 1907
+- Neil McSween, aged 22, who immigrated to the United States from Skye, Scotland, in 1907

 - John McSween, aged 30, who settled in America from Stornaway, Scotland, in 1910

-- John McSween, aged 49, who emigrated to the United States, in 1918
+- John McSween, aged 49, who immigrated to the United States, in 1918

-- John Duncan McSween, aged 51, who emigrated to the United States from Liverpool, in 1920
+- John Duncan McSween, aged 51, who immigrated to the United States from Liverpool, in 1920

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name McSween (post 1700)

 - Harry "Hap" Y. McSween, American Professor of Planetary Geoscience and Distinguished Professor of Science at the University of Tennessee at Knoxville

 - Harold Barnett McSween (1926-2002), American businessman from Louisiana and Democratic politician

 - Susan McSween (1845-1931), American cattlewoman, called the "Cattle Queen of New Mexico", widow of Alexander McSween

 - Donald Kennedy McSween (b.
 1964), American NHL ice hockey player from Detroit